miayam/miayam.github.io/_posts/2017-06-29-module-manager.md

   ]);
 {% endhighlight %}

-Oh, for that cute girl endowed with sparkling finger nails, I have prepared a special pick up line I borrow from a friend.
+Oh, for that cute girl endowed with cute ponytail (if she happen to wear one), I have prepared a special pick up line I borrow from a friend.
 I am sure I can touch her heart with it.